tdmedia/dockerdev/README.md

 # start the dev container
 docker run -i -t -p 80:80 -p 4022:22 -p 445:445 --volumes-from storage --name dev tdmedia/dev

-Replace /Users/rt/docker/web:/web with your own directory ie: /Users/mestrada/docker/web:/web

 # use your container
 1. boot2docker ip
 2. use the hosts control panel to add an entry for host named docker
-2. ssh -p 4022 user@docker
+3. ssh -p 4022 root@docker
-3. password is user
+4. password is root
-4. sudo su to become root - do everything else in the shell as root

 If you get an Offending Host Key erorr, take note of the line number and run: sed -i.bak '298d' ~/.ssh/known_hosts